rmsk2/flashselect/README.md

 from which each of the detected programs can be started. `flashselect` is intended to be stored in the first block of the flash cartridge which guarantees that it is started at reboot or after a reset.
 The last menu entry allows to exit `flashselect`and restart SuperBASIC.
 When using `lsf` in DOS `flashselect` is shown as `selector`.
+If `flashselect` detects no other KUP on the cartridge it simply starts `xdev` which in turn runs whatever is stored in onboard flash block 2.
+On a system using the default flash layout this means that SuperBASIC is started.

 ## Bulding the program